MiniGirlGeek/Tutorials/dinosaur hoodie tutorial.md

 This is what the full circuit will look like, each of the neopixels are in the same position as the one above.

 ![the circuit layout](https://github.com/MiniGirlGeek/Tutorials/blob/master/dino_images/needle_instructions-11.png)

+But first we need to check that the Gemma and the NeoPixels are working.